 Francis Drake: Defeat of the Spanish Armada, Later Years and Death

 In 1585, with hostilities heating up again between England and Spain, the queen gave Drake command of a fleet of 25 ships.
 He sailed to the West Indies and the coast of Florida and mercilessly plundered Spanish ports there, taking Santiago in the Cape Verde Islands, Cartagena in Colombia, St. Augustine in Florida and San Domingo (now Santo Domingo, capital of the Dominican Republic).
-On the return voyage, he picked up the failed colonists from Roanoke Island off the Carolinas, the first English colony in North America.
+On the return voyage, he picked up a failed English military colony on Roanoke Island off the Carolinas.
 Drake then led an even bigger fleet (30 ships) into the Spanish port of Cádiz and destroyed a large number of vessels being readied for the Spanish Armada.
 In 1588, Drake served as second-in-command to Admiral Charles Howard in the English victory over the supposedly invincible Spanish fleet.

 After a failed 1589 expedition to Portugal, Drake returned home to England for several years, until Queen Elizabeth enlisted him for one more voyage, against Spanish possessions in the West Indies in early 1596.
 The expedition proved to be a dismal failure: Spain fended off the English attacks, and Drake came down with fever and dysentery.
 He died in late January 1596 off the coast of Puerto Bello (now Portobelo, Panama).